spp-itenas/.github/profile/README.md

 ## 🧙 Mentors :

-Undefenied
+- Mr Kurnia Ramadhan
+- Mr Asep Rizal

 ## 🍿Description :

-This project aim for redesign the old company profile of SPP Itenas, and create a platform that can handle scheduling feature (mvp) and creating content management system for the company profile itself
+This project aim for redesign the old company profile of SPP Itenas, and create a platform that can manage the event that will helded by ITENAS aslo creating content management system for the company profile itself

 ## Repositories